The Appeal of Overpowered Characters - Part 2. The Meaning of the Fight

 This is a series that can have the protagonist say, in the first episode, "having overwhelming power is... pretty boring", and not be boring itself.

 There is always more going on than some singular villain showing up and saying, "I will rule/destroy the world".
 So, the solution to the conflict is always more complicated than "punch the guy".
 The first episode has a couple of these to establish the setting and the story's tone, and that's it.
-Starting with the House of Evolution arc, villains came in groups, and their respective evil plans had to be figured out.
+Starting with the House of Evolution arc, villains come in groups, and their respective evil plans have to be figured out.
 Then Saitama can punch them out or help other heroes do so.

 Yes, Saitama lives in a superhero society.
 Being a "hero" can be a profession, and these "heroes" have many different motives.
 Fame, science experiments, revenge, genuine heroism.
-Saitama only fights for fun, so he has just as many foils.
-The narrative compares him to people like Mumen Rider, a totally normal human with a truly heroic spirit, and to Genos, a cyborg driven by revenge, or the Tank Top brothers, several of whom have a bad Tall Poppy Syndrome problem.
-How these heroes and civilians react to someone like Saitama, who is better than them at defeating villains, is just as much a part of the series as actually defeating the villains.
+Saitama only fights for fun, so he has many foils.
+The narrative compares him to people like Mumen Rider, a totally normal human with a truly heroic spirit, and to Genos, a cyborg driven by revenge, or the Tank Top brothers, several of whom have a bad case of Tall Poppy Syndrome.
+How these heroes react to someone like Saitama, who is better than them at defeating villains, and what the civilians think of a "hero for fun" is just as much a part of the series as defeating the villains.

 Finally, there is what Saitama himself thinks about heroes and his own heroics.
 He says that he is just a "hero for fun" and he is always bored because no one can challenge him.
-He is enduring a self-imposed existential crisis, because his dream was to become the strongest hero and, now that he is, he struggles with motivation.
+He is enduring an existential crisis, because his dream was to become the strongest hero and, now that he is, he struggles with motivation.
 It is a dramatic character arc in an overall comedic series.

 There are also conventional fights with other heroes who are not invincible.
 The invulnerability of Saitama highlights the fragility of these heroes, and so their reason for being heroes is also highlighted.
 Saitama isn't always around to back them up.
 No matter how quickly a protagonist can defeat a villain, if they aren't present, it doesn't matter.
 These fights are all the more tense for it, and the fights do not always end with Saitama showing up to save them either.